 My daughter turned 21 in June of her junior year at FSU as do many students.
-Being that it was officially summer break, they held off on the big fun celebration until everyone got back for fall semester.
+Being that it was officially summer break, they held off on the big fun celebration until everyone got back for the fall semester.
 This is when she had her “waltz.”
 At FSU, many girls who turn 21 used to celebrate by having a “waltz.”
 Unfortunately, due to last fall’s ban on sororities and fraternities, waltzes have been discontinued.
 Basically, it was a themed bar crawl in honor of the girl turning 21.
 The other significance of this big birthday is they can now legally get into places at FSU that they could not get into before.
+Want to send a very cool Pop Up Card to mark the occasion?
+We love these.
 Here are the favorite places that those 21 and over recommend when going out to have 21-fun.

 Clyde’s & Costello’s –On S. Adams Street hosts MMM (Mandatory Makeout Mondays).
 It gets crazy crowded so proceed with caution.
 The first 150 ladies get in free and then ladies drink free from 10 to 11 pm (if you’re 21).
 Pre-banding usually starts at 7 pm, but sometimes a bit later.
 Upstairs is Clyde’s, but be sure you have a good grip on the railing going up (or down) as it gets pretty slippery.

 Recess – at “Jacked up Tuesdays’ is unlike the recesses you remember from elementary school.
 Located on S. Woodward Ave, Recess is luxurious compared to some of the other bars in Tally.
 By the end of your college career, you will either be able to say you jumped into the pool at Recess or one of your friends was thrown in.
 Pre-banding starts around 9 pm and doors open to fun at 10 pm.